pgdouyon/vim-accio/README.md

 - `g:accio_auto_copen`
     - Set to 1 to automatically open the quickfix list when the Accio command is invoked, 0 otherwise.
-- `g:accio_create_empty_quickfix`
-    - Set to 0 to prevent Accio from creating new quickfix lists when there are no errors to report (Accio reuses its own quickfix lists), 1 otherwise.
-- `g:accio_update_interval`
-    - Length of the interval, in milliseconds, between updates to the quickfix list and displayed signs

 ### Differences from [Neomake][]

-Neomake is essentially a superset of Accio and there's really no reason to use Accio over Neomake unless you're a control freak like me with an irrational hatred of pre-configured makers.

-My plan for Accio is to be a lightweight alternative to Neomake that hopefully feels like it gives more control/flexibility over your compilers/linters.
+Accio is borne out of my irrational hatred of pre-configured makers and it is intended to be a lightweight alternative to Neomake.
+My hope for Accio is to feel like it gives more control/flexibility over your compilers/linters.

 The other main difference between the two plugins is that Neomake uses both the quickfix list and location list depending on which version of the command you run.
 Accio will only use the quickfix list for all possible invocations.

 - I've put a lot of thought into it and come to the conclusion that the transience of location lists are not a good fit for asynchronous operation or error reporting.
-- If anyone ever ends up actually using this plugin I would still entertain arguments in favor of the location list, just open up an issue about it.
+- I would still entertain arguments in favor of the location list, just open up an issue about it.
 - For anyone worried about Accio trashing their quickfix list, Accio makes an effort to reuse the quickfix list wherever possible.

-**Note:** Neomake does support compiler plugins in addition to pre-configured makers, but you still have to run the `:compiler` command separately.
-Accio saves a step by bundling the `:compiler` and `:make` commands into one.

-- If you want to use more than one compiler plugin, you can't get around this by setting the compiler per filetype.

 Installation